Georgia Avenue: History

 The original Georgia Avenue was the road now named Potomac Avenue in Southwest and Southeast.
 Current-day Georgia Avenue was originally named 7th Street Extended and Brightwood Avenue.

 Seventh Street Pike was built as a plank road from Boundary Avenue (now Florida Avenue) to the District Line in 1852.
 Being a plank road, it was essentially paved with wooden planks that had to be replaced periodically due to rotting.
 The road was also known as Brightwood Avenue.

 A tollgate was located at current-day 6400 Georgia Avenue, at the corner of Georgia Avenue and Piney Branch Road NW.
 Prominent residents living north of the tollgate decided to buy enough land to build a road to bypass the tollgate; this road became Piney Branch Road NW.

 The road was also the path of the Seventh Street Railway, which took riders from Brightwood to downtown.
 The railway consisted of cars drawn by horses, guided by metal tracks that protruded above the road.
 On April 12, 1890, Seventh Street Railway became electrically powered; its cable cars were powered by overhead electrical lines, and the cars themselves were guided by metal tracks embedded in the road.
 Other electrically powered railways were built elsewhere in the District in later years.

-In 1906, Georgia's senator Augustus Octavius Bacon was so dismayed that Georgia Avenue had become so neglected that he proposed to rename it Navy Yard Avenue and at the same time change the name of Brightwood Avenue to Georgia Avenue.
+In 1906, Georgia's senator Augustus O. Bacon was so dismayed that Georgia Avenue had become so neglected that he proposed to rename it Navy Yard Avenue and at the same time change the name of Brightwood Avenue to Georgia Avenue.
 The Washington Evening Star editorialized against the bill.
 While Senator Bacon's proposal did not come to fruition, Wisconsin's senator John Coit Spooner offered the same proposal again in 1907, which also included changing the name of 16th Street to Washington Avenue.

 Renaming of Brightwood Avenue was opposed by residents of Brightwood and Park View.
 The Business Men's Association also opposed the bill, saying it opposed the renaming of any avenue that was named in the original plan of the city.
 The street renaming was stricken from the bill during the reconciliation process.

 In 1908, Senator Bacon proposed the street renaming again.
 The bill was opposed by residents of Brightwood, Brightwood Park, Takoma, and Petworth, the Southeast Washington Citizens' Association, and the East Washington Citizens' Association.

 The Washington Evening Star also editorialized against the bill again, arguing that changing the name of Brightwood Avenue "would remove all local significance from the name" and confuse those living in the neighborhood around what was then Georgia Avenue.
 The 1908 appropriations bill ended up changing the name of Georgia Avenue to Potomac Avenue and Brightwood Avenue to Georgia Avenue.

 The portion between Glenmont and Norbeck was built in 1927.